Color Image Set Recognition Based on Quaternionic Grassmannians: Numerical Example

-In this section, we test our new framework using the ETH-80 dataset \cite{LS2003}.
+We first test our new framework using the ETH-80 dataset \cite{LS2003}.
 The ETH-80 dataset contains images from eight categories, including apples, pears, and cars.
 Each category has 10 objects with 41 views per object, resulting in a total of 3280 images.
 The following figure illustrates the ETH-80 dataset.

 For this evaluation, the dataset was divided into training and testing sets.
-Five subcategories were used for training, and the remaining five were used for testing, ensuring a balanced and fair evaluation.
+Five object instances selected from each category were used for training, and the remaining five were used for testing, ensuring a balanced and fair evaluation.
 Each image was resized to $20 \times 20$, with $t = 20$, $m = 20$, and we set $k = 9$.
 Consequently, the quaternionic Grassmannian considered in this work is $\Gr_{400,9}(\H )$.

-In Figure \ref{fig4}, the eight categories are represented by clusters, where the training data points form the clusters, and the red point represents a testing sample.
-To classify the test sample, we computed its distances to each training cluster using the average distances within the quaternionic Grassmannian space.
-The test sample was then assigned to the category corresponding to the closest cluster.
+In Figure \ref{fig4}, we apply Multidimensional Scaling (MDS) \cite{borg2005modern} to visualize one random split of the training dataset along with a selected 10 testing points from our trials.
+The eight categories are represented as clusters formed by the training data points, while the red point indicates the testing sample.
+To classify the test sample, we computed its average distance to each training cluster within the quaternionic Grassmannian space.
+The test sample was then assigned to the category corresponding to the nearest cluster.

 Using this framework, we computed the distances between points in the quaternionic Grassmannian to classify the test data.
-The process was repeated 10 times to ensure reliability, and the average recognition rates and standard deviations were calculated.
+The process was repeated 10 times with different random training/testing splits in each repetition to ensure the reliability of the results, and the average recognition rates and standard deviations were calculated.
 Table \ref{tab:results} presents the average recognition rates and standard deviations (\%) for various methods compared with our proposed approach.

 Our method achieved an average recognition rate of 97.00\% with a standard deviation of $\pm1.97\%$.
 While this demonstrates the framework’s ability to achieve high accuracy, the relatively large standard deviation indicates some variability in performance.